top of page

 Many applicants make errors that weaken their business plans and risk visa denial.
 Watch out for these common mistakes:

-Vague or generic plans that do not address the specific business or market.
+• Vague or Generic Plans: These do not address the specific business or market.

-Lack of evidence for investment funds or business viability.
+• Lack of Evidence: This includes insufficient proof for investment funds or business viability.

-Unrealistic financial projections that seem inflated or unsupported.
+• Unrealistic Financial Projections: These seem inflated or unsupported.

-Ignoring job creation requirements or failing to explain how the business benefits the U.S. economy.
+• Ignoring Job Creation Requirements: Failing to explain how the business benefits the U.S. economy.

-Poor organization and unclear writing that make the plan hard to follow.
+• Poor Organization: Unclear writing makes the plan hard to follow.

 Final Thoughts on Your E-2 Business Plan